tomsa000/tomsa000/README.md

 18-year-old self-taught programmer from Finland.
-Interested in game hacking and security.

 I know C++ and some Python.